Gate (novel series): Season 1

 Takumi Yanai, a former member of the JSDF, initially published the work on the user-generated content site Arcadia from April 2006 until June 2009 under the pseudonym Todoku Takusan (とどく＝たくさん).
 In 2010, AlphaPolis made an arrangement with him to publish his work in print.
 The first two web novel volumes were slightly altered to make them less nationalistic whereas the third, and final, web novel volume was rewritten and expanded into three volumes.
 These five volumes were published from April 12, 2010, to January 5, 2012, with cover illustrations by Daisuke Izuka.
 The original web novels were later removed from Arcadia.
 The series has continued with five volumes of side stories as of October 10, 2012.
 On January 6, 2013, AlphaPolis began a reprint of the series as a light novel, where each novel volume was split into two small-sized light novel volumes in bunkobon format, as well as new cover and inside illustrations by Kurojishi.

 A supplementary prequel novel titled Gate: Zero (ゲート 0 -zero- 自衛隊 銀座にて、斯く戦えり, Gēto Zero: Jieitai Ginza nite, Kaku Tatakaeri), which details the events surrounding the Ginza Incident, was published on December 31, 2021.
+In March 2024 a manga adaptation of this novel was released.